Configuration

 Without extra configuration, Sandhole will not let users bind to requested subdomains and ports, and will always allocate a random one instead.

-If you wish to change the default behavior, and allow users to provide their own subdomains/ports to bind to, add the options --allow-provided-subdomains
+If you wish to change the default behavior, and allow users to provide their own subdomains/ports to bind to, add the options --allow-requested-subdomains

 and --allow-requested-ports